victorts1991/victorts1991/README.md

 - Container Orchestration with Docker and Kubernetes;
 - Creation of CI/CD scripts for api's, front-end's and mobile apps;
 - Publishing apps on Google Play and Apple Store;
-- Development of Front end and Mobile applications;
+- Development of Microsservices, Front end and Mobile applications;

 <br/>